What is chard good for?

 - More than 92% is water, close to 0.2% fat.

 - More than 3.7% carbohydrates.

 - More than 1.6% fiber.

 From the point of view of minerals, it is a vegetable rich in potassium, magnesium, calcium and iron, but it also contains phosphorus and sodium, as well as small amounts of copper, manganese and zinc.

-From the point of view of vitamins, it is a fruit rich in vitamin A, vitamin C and vitamin B9.
+At a vitamin level, it is a fruit rich in vitamin A, vitamin C and vitamin B9.
 It also contains other B vitamins and vitamin E.

 Composition of chard